 We designed and developed the ASPI Critical Technology Tracker – a tool comparing which nations are leading in critical technologies such as AI, biotechnology, and robotics.

-The website compares which countries are contributing the most research, and the flow of researchers between countries at various career stages — undergraduate, postgraduate and employment — identifying brain drains and brain gains in each technology area.
-The website is designed to facilitate informed public debate and policy-making around critical technology research.
+The website compares which countries contribute the most research output in each technology area.
+It maps the global flow of high-impact research talent between nations, at undergraduate, postgraduate and employment career stages.
+That flow reveals the brain drains and brain gains across the critical technology landscape.
+The interactive data visualisation platform is designed to support informed public debate and evidence-based policy-making on critical technology research.

-The website visualises data based on an analysis of the top 10% most-cited papers in each area of research, published between 2018 and 2022, a total of 2.2 million papers.
-The Critical Technology Tracker shows that, for most technologies, all of the world’s top 10 leading research institutions are based in China and are collectively generating nine times more high-impact research papers than the second-ranked country (most often the US).
+Launched in March 2023 with 44 technologies, the platform has been expanded by ASPI since to cover 64 technologies in 2024 and 74 in 2025.
+The website visualises data based on an analysis of the top 10% most-cited papers in each area of research.
+These were published between 2018 and 2022, a total of 2.2 million papers.
+The Critical Technology Tracker shows that, for most technologies, all of the world’s top 10 leading research institutions are based in China.
+They collectively generate nine times more high-impact research papers than the second-ranked country, most often the US.

 ASPI Critical Technology Tracker article asking Is There A Critical Technology Race — policy research web content by Mude Canberra